valueflows/valueflows/mkdocs/docs/examples/ex-agent.md

     '@type': AgentRelationshipRole
     roleLabel: is member of
     inverseRoleLabel: has member
-    skos:note: Both persons and organizations can be members of this fablab.
+    note: Both persons and organizations can be members of this fablab.

   - '@id': fablab:02b39a30-3e04-4305-9656-7f261aa63c84
     '@type': AgentRelationshipRole